mewza/freedom_pool/README.md

 This is the most efficient block-pool memory management system you can find.
 I tried many before writing my own: rpmalloc, tlsf, many tlsf clones.

-I tested it live in a multimedia rich project I am working on that has OpenGL, and audio DSP, it works great no weird crashes.
+I tested it live in a multimedia rich project I am working on which heavily uses OpenGL, and audio DSP, it works great no strange crashes.
 Solid.

 This code is partially based off this block allocator concept: https://www.codeproject.com/Articles/1180070/Simple-Variable-Size-Memory-Block-Allocator

-This is how you use it in your app, in main.mm/.cpp you make a static allocation of class and initialzie it in main.
+This is how you would use it in your app, in main.mm/.cpp you make a static allocation of class and iniitializae it to the max size of your app's memory usage.

 FreedomPool bigpool;
 int main(int argc, char *argv[])